 A receipt or copy of your invoice marked with the date of purchase is required before any warranty service can be rendered.
 You can obtain service by calling the manufacturer for a Return Merchandise Authorization (RMA) number.
-The RMA number should be prominently displayed on the outside of the shipping carton and the package should be mailed prepaid, or hand-carried to the manufacturer.
-TYAN will pay to have the board shipped back to you.
+The RMA number should be prominently displayed on the outside of the shipping carton and the package should be mailed prepaid to the manufacturer.
+Tyan will pay to have the board shipped back to you.